-The results point out the inherent capabilities of ML to cope with data scalability and variability, induce its usage in conjunction with larger datasets.whereas, Active Contour Model (ACM) methodologies show its eﬀectiveness formodel the boundary in a natural manner.
+The results point out the inherent capabilities of ML to cope with data scalability and variability, induce its usage in conjunction with larger datasets, whereas Active Contour Model (ACM) methodologies show its effectiveness to model the boundary in a natural manner.

-For our proposed framework, the performance in terms of AOV lies within the state-of-the-art despite its ﬁnal delineation limited by the capacity of the super-pixels to snap the desired boundary.
-Figure 4 shows some qualitative results where the limitations of labeling super-pixels when compared to hand-drawn GT.
-Figure 4 also illustrates the inﬂuence of the pair-wise term.
+For our proposed framework, the performance in terms of AOV lies within the state-of-the-art despite its final delineation limited by the capacity of the super-pixels to snap the desired boundary.
+Figure 4 shows some qualitative results where there are limitations of labeling super-pixels when compared with hand-drawn GT.
+Figure 4 also illustrates the influence of the pair-wise term.

 5 Conclusions

 This work presents a segmentation strategy to delineate lesions in BUS images using an optimization framework that takes advantage of all the facilities available when using ML techniques.
-Despite the limitation that the ﬁnal segmentation is subject to the super-pixels’ boundaries, the AOV results here reportedare similar to those reported by other methodologies in the literature.
-A higher AOV result can be achieved by reﬁning the delineation resulting from our proposed framework by post-processing it with an ACM.
-In this manner the contour constraints could be applied to achieve a more natural delineation.
+Despite the limitation that the final segmentation is subject to the super-pixels’ boundaries, the AOV results reported here are similar to those reported by other methodologies in the literature.
+A higher AOV result can be achieved by refining the delineation resulting from our proposed framework by post-processing it with an ACM.
+In this manner, the contour constraints could be applied to achieve a more natural delineation.

 References